Umersaeed81/Python_For_RF_Optimization_And_Planning_Engineer/pst_attachmets_working/00_attachmet_dl_from_email.md

 ✅ Ensure a well-organized email management system.

-This method is especially useful for professionals dealing with frequent reports, invoices, or important document tracking.
-You can further enhance this script by adding filters, scheduling automation, and logging for improved functionality.
+This method is especially useful for professionals dealing with **frequent reports, invoices, or important document tracking**.
+You can further enhance this script by adding **filters, scheduling automation, and logging** for improved functionality.

 💡*Want to automate more Outlook tasks?
 Stay tuned for future articles!*